Jim Sorgi: Indianapolis Colts

-Sorgi was drafted in the sixth round in the 2004 NFL Draft by the Indianapolis Colts.
+Sorgi was selected 193rd overall in the sixth round in the 2004 NFL draft by the Indianapolis Colts.
 While there, Sorgi proved to be an adequate back-up to starting quarterback Peyton Manning.
 In his first season, Sorgi played against the Denver Broncos, throwing for 175 yards and 2 touchdowns.
 That was his only appearance that season.
 In the 2005 NFL season, he gained slightly more playing time, and completed 42 of 61 attempts for 444 yards.
 The bulk of his playing time in 2005 came against the Seattle Seahawks at the end of the regular season.

 In the 2008 season, he did not take the field until the final regular season game.
 He had a majority of the playing time in the 2008 preseason, as Manning was recovering from knee surgery.
 As of the end of the 2008 regular season, he had six career touchdown passes and one interception.
 On December 9, 2009, Sorgi was placed on injured reserve due to a torn labrum in his right shoulder.
 Sorgi was released by Indianapolis on March 5, 2010.